The year I turned sixty, two things happened to me. I got contacts for the first time in my life, and I went to Italy for the second time.

 These words are the preface of my first book, Memoirs of a Solo Traveler – My Love Affair with Italy.
 Based on this blog and my three-month solo travel adventure to Italy, this book was honored with an award in 2014 by the Florida Writers Association.

 What I hope to achieve in my writing is not only to take you on a journey of your own alongside me in Italy, but to inspire you to realize and believe that you can achieve anything you want in life.
-Age is not a factor.
-All that matters is having a dream and making that dream a priority.
-With determination and discipline, you can fulfill your dreams, no matter what anyone may say to try to discourage you.
+With determination and discipline, you can fulfill your dreams Click To Tweet With determination and discipline, you can fulfill your dreams, no matter what anyone may say to try to discourage you.

 Check out my other books on Italy here: Books by Margie